sunjunaimer/LAQ/README.md

 Reference

-Please cite our paper if our code help you in your research.
+Please cite our paper if our code helps you in your research.

 @inproceedings{sun2019,
   title={Communication-Efficient Distributed Learning via Lazily Aggregated Quantized Gradients},